Ameridiem/Math-Assistant.py/README.md

 - There aren't many programs out there that will do this, so it takes a long time to find mistakes.
 - Showing the steps will help students look over their work and to not ponder over what their mistake was for hours.

-### Timeline
+### Timeline and Program Requirements
 - Menu: Nov.
 25th
-- Simplify simple terms (add/substract): Dec.
+- Function that simplifies common terms: Dec.
 15th
-- Simplify powers: Jan.
+- Function that simplifies powers: Jan.
 3rd
-- Clean up function: Jan.
+- Defined function to clean up user-function: Jan.
 12th
-- Simplify brackets: Jan.
+- Function to simplify brackets: Jan.
 16th
-- Definition of Derivative method: Jan.
+- File for at least one derivative calc method: Jan.
 20th
 - Bug Fixes / Formatting: Jan.
 21st
 - Alpha / Beta Testing: Jan.
-24th
+23rd
-- Review: Before / During Final
+- Review: Jan.
+23rd
 ### Program Expansion:
 - Different deriavite calculating methods (power-rule / quotient rule, chain rule, etc.)
 - Dealing with more complex equations